 The Company regularly assesses the need for a valuation allowance against its deferred tax assets.
 A valuation allowance is required for deferred tax assets if it is more likely than not that all or some portion of the asset will not be realized.
 All available evidence, both positive and negative, that may affect the realization of deferred tax assets must be identified and considered in determining the appropriate amount of the valuation allowance.
 Additionally, for interim periods, the estimated annual effective tax rate should include the valuation allowance for current year changes in temporary differences and losses or income arising during the year.
 For interim periods, the Company needs to consider the valuation allowance that it expects to recognize at the end of the fiscal year as part of the estimated annual effective tax rate.
 During interim quarters, the Company uses estimates including pre-tax results and ending position of temporary differences as at the end of the fiscal year to estimate the valuation allowance that it expects to recognize at the end of the fiscal year.
 This accounting treatment has no effect on the Company's actual ability to utilize deferred tax assets to reduce future cash tax payments.
 Different judgments could yield different results.
-See "Results of Operations - Three months ended February 28, 2017 compared to three months ended February 29, 2016 - Income Taxes".
+See "Results of Operations - Fiscal year ended February 28, 2018 compared to fiscal year ended February 28, 2017 - Income Taxes" and "Results of Operations - Three months ended February 28, 2018 compared to three months ended February 28, 2017 - Income Taxes".